kevin-courbet/kevin-courbet/README.md

-- 👋 Hi, I’m @kevin-courbet
+- 👋 Hi, I’m Kevin Courbet.
-- 👀 I’m interested in Vue.js, Nuxt, Python APIs, Serverless, Containers, CSS
+- 👀 I’m interested in Typescript, Vue.js, Serverless, Lambdas, Golang, CSS (Tailwind)
-- 🌱 I’m currently learning as I go (full stack dev)
-- 💞️ I’m looking to collaborate on nothing unfortunately
-- 📫 How to reach me -> send me a mail
+- 🌱 I have 5+ years of experience building web apps as a full stack dev.
+I come from the corporate industry, having acted as Lead Dev, Tech Lead, and Engineering Manager in turn in global companies.
+My stack of choice is serverless with GCP (Firebase, ...), Vue.js (Typescript) + Tailwind for frontend, Golang for backend for speed, Python for data science.

 <!---
 kevin-courbet/kevin-courbet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.